Why is Elon Musk clashing with Keir Starmer over UK’s far-right riots?

 On Sunday, Musk tweeted that “civil war is inevitable,” in the UK, in response to a post claiming that “open borders and migration” had led to the protests.

-The anti-migration narrative that is being spread on social channels is being blamed for causing the disorder in the first place, after misinformation spread online that a 17-year-old suspect who killed three girls in a mass stabbing in Southport was a Muslim immigrant.
+The anti-migration narrative that is being spread on social channels has been blamed for sparking the disorder in the first place, after misinformation spread online that a 17-year-old suspect who killed three girls in a mass stabbing in Southport was a Muslim immigrant.
 That claim has since been debunked, as the suspect is confirmed to have been born in the UK.

 The UK government condemned the post on Monday.